kontent-ai/integration-cloudinary/README.md

 ```

 ## Contributors
-We have collected notes on how to contribute to this project in [CONTRIBUTING.md](CONTRIBUTING.md).

-Originally created by <a href="https://www.truelime.nl/">TrueLime</a>
+This custom element was originally created by <a href="https://www.truelime.nl/">TrueLime</a>.

 <a href="https://github.com/Kentico/kontent-custom-element-cloudinary/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Kentico/kontent-custom-element-cloudinary" />
 </a>

+We have collected notes on how to contribute to this project in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License